 - Whether the activity depends on Society funding or that Society funding will add a significant element.

 All costs must be clearly justified within the budget section.
 Any costs that are not justified will not be considered.
 Please ensure all costs are clearly calculated in GBP (British Sterling).

-Please note we do not accept re-submissions of the same project.
-Applications will be rejected without being sent out for review if they are re-submissions of a proposal rejected in a previous round, or if they represent only a minor revision of such a proposal (for example, with a modified experimental design).
-As a guide, in order to be significantly different, at least 80% of objectives & activities should be different to the original proposal.
+We do not accept re-submissions for the same project.
+Applications will be rejected without review if they are re-submissions of a proposal rejected in a previous round, or if they represent only a minor revision of such a proposal (e.g., with a modified experimental design).
+As a guide, to be significantly different, at least 80% of objectives and activities should be different to the original proposal.